-Activities Discussion Topics: Instruct students to study the poster and information contained on the work sheets and use this information to complete each activity, and participate in class discussions.
-Explain to students that the poster and activities present information about how drugs can affect their brains, bodies, and lives.
+Printable Worksheets Discussion Topics: Instruct students to study the poster and information contained on the printable worksheets and then to use this information to complete each activity and participate in class discussions.
+Explain to students that the poster and printable worksheets present information about how drugs can affect their brains, bodies, and lives.

-- Activity 1: What do the students know about the brain and what it does?
+- Printable Worksheet 1: What do the students know about the brain and what it does?
 What do they know about how the brain controls the body?

-- Activity 2: Why is understanding the physical effects of drugs important information for teens to have?
+- Printable Worksheet 2: Why is understanding the physical effects of drugs important information for teens to have?
 Are teens less likely to abuse drugs when they know the health effects?

-- Activity 3: How can the actions of one person affect the lives of others?
+- Printable Worksheet 3: How can the actions of one person affect the lives of others?
 How can understanding that connection help in decision making?

-- Activity 4: Drug abuse is a public health problem.
+- Printable Worksheet 4: Drug abuse is a public health problem.
 This means it affects not only an individual or his or her family, but society at large.
 How are communities affected by individual actions?
 How can society respond to problems that arise from increased drug abuse?